What is Air Suspension in Cars?

 Here are the disadvantages you may face with an air suspension system.

 While you can rely on air suspension initially, it may require frequent repair work after long-duration or long-distance travel.
 You can’t avoid the repair needs, otherwise, it won’t be possible to keep the car stable while driving.
-Hence, maintenance cost is the necessary con you have to handle to avail all the benefits of air spring suspension.
+Hence, maintenance is the necessary cost you have to handle to avail all the benefits of air spring suspension.

 The air suspensions also tend to face mechanical problems.
 Moisture and rust are common enemies that can damage the insides of the system.
 Moreover, the compressor may burn out if air springs start leaking air.
 Hence, regular check-ups and maintenance are necessary.